• Skip to main content

 Instructions

-• While you are waiting for the potatoes to cool prepare the dressing.
-In a bowl combine all the dressing ingredients, adjust the seasoning as needed and stir until smooth.
-Refrigerate, covered, until you are ready to make the salad.
+• Prepare dressing: In a small bowl combine all the dressing ingredients and stir until smooth.
+Add salt and pepper to taste then refrigerate, covered, until you are ready to make the salad.

-• In a large bowl combine the potatoes with the eggs, capers and dill, pour in the dressing and stir gently to combine.
+• Assemble: To a large bowl add the potatoes, eggs, capers and dill, then pour in the dressing and stir gently to combine.
 Adjust the seasoning if needed and chill for 30 minutes before serving, if possible.

 Notes

-• Use salad potatoes, such as Charlotte or red, yellow or Yukon Gold.
+• Use salad potatoes, such as Alexandra/Charlotte potatoes (UK) or red, yellow or Yukon Gold potatoes.

 • I made a moderate amount of the dressing but you can double the ingredients for a creamier salad.

-• Chill the salad for 30 minutes before serving, if possible.
-Consume within 3 hours.
+• Chill your potato salad with dill for 30 minutes before serving, if possible.

 • Not suitable for freezing.